Most Popilar Things to Do in Kauai, Hawaii

 While you’ll see plenty of red sandstone cliffs in Waimea Canyon, the landscape quickly changes.
 Koke’e State Park is flooded in thick rainforests, where the temperature rapidly drops as you gain elevation.

-You can easily drive through the park stopping at amazing viewpoints, including the Pu’u Kila Lookout, where you can gaze upon the mesmerizing cliffs along the Na Pali Coast.
+You can easily drive through the park and stop at amazing viewpoints, including Pu’u Kila Lookout, where you can gaze upon the mesmerizing cliffs along the Na Pali Coast.
 To explore the rainforest, trek along the 3.5-mile Alakai Swamp Trail.

 Sleeping Giant (Nounou Mountain)